Dahlia spp.

 Less common diseases include the following:

-Mosaic wilt is caused by a virus in the Caulimovirus genus, spread by aphids transferring infected sap from plant to plant.
+Dahlia mosaic virus is caused by a pathogen in the Caulimovirus genus, spread by aphids transferring infected sap from plant to plant.

 It causes disfiguration and yellowing of leaves, stunted growth, and overall poor health.
 Remove and destroy infected plants and control aphids to prevent its spread.